Gobi1616/School_District_Analysis/README.md

 When comparing average math scores and passing percentages across the district's 15 high schools, the average math score decreased.
 1. The average reading score remained same, while the percentage passing math, reading, and overall passed percent all decreased by 1%.

+An overview table that summarizes key metrics about district was created in the following metrics

       - Total Schools
       - Total Students
       - Total Budget